EvictionLab/eviction-lab-website/content/covid-resources/_index.md

 photoCredit:
 layout: covid-resources
 hasSubnav: true
-fbImage: /images/assets/el-scorecard-social-000006.png
+fbImage: /images/assets/graphics/resources-social.png
-twImage: /images/assets/el-scorecard-social-000006.png
+twImage: /images/assets/graphics/resources-social.png
-socialDescription: See how your state ranks in our nationwide scorecard of housing policies in response to COVID-19.
+socialDescription: View all our tools and resources developed in response to the pandemic.
-description: See how your state ranks in our nationwide scorecard of housing policies in response to COVID-19.
+description: View all our tools and resources developed in response to the pandemic.
 intro1: >-
     <p>The COVID-19 pandemic has brought new urgency to America's affordable housing and eviction crises.
 Even before the pandemic, millions of families struggled to make rent and were vulnerable to eviction.
 Now—at a time when stable shelter is critical—spiking unemployment and economic hardship have increased insecurity among America’s renting families.</p>